openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-guide-npu.rst

    optimum-cli export openvino -m TinyLlama/TinyLlama-1.1B-Chat-v1.0 --weight-format int4 --sym --group-size 128 --ratio 1.0 TinyLlama

-Note: For models exceeding 1 billion parameters, it's recommended to use channel-wise quantization.
-This approach is particularly effective, as demonstrated in the example with the llama-2-7b-chat-hf model:
+**For models exceeding 1 billion parameters, it is recommended to use remarkably effective channel-wise quantization.** For example, you can try the approach with the llama-2-7b-chat-hf model:

 .. code-block:: python

    optimum-cli export openvino -m meta-llama/Llama-2-7b-chat-hf --weight-format int4 --sym --group-size -1 --ratio 1.0 Llama-2-7b-chat-hf